 The module will be taught by leading practitioners in legal engineering and design, combining both academic and hands-on practical experience using some of the latest legal tech.
 This module will examine the theory and application of technology to legal practice and procedures.
 It will consider how machine learning and AI has been, and could be, deployed within the legal sector to provide substantive legal advice, procedural risk analysis, the provision of legal services and contract and practice management.
 The interaction of technology and legal design will be examined, as well as the practical, legal and ethical issues that legal tech raise.

 This module will examine the theory and practice of public affairs advocacy.
-Public affairs advocacy concerns how organizations try to influence the development of public policy and its resultant implementation through laws, regulations and related measures.
+Public affairs advocacy concerns how organisations try to influence the development of public policy and its resultant implementation through laws, regulations and related measures.
 Such advocacy may occur at a national, regional or international level, and is an increasingly important area of practice for lawyers.
 With technological disintermediation culling many functions of traditional legal services, a premium is placed on the very human skills of political advocacy – the ability of legal counsel to help their clients and organisations navigate the external world to influence and effect positive changes.

 This module examines the basic principles and techniques of advocacy for lawyers engaged in commercial disputes.
 The focus is on England and Wales, but much of the material the module covers applies to advocacy in other jurisdictions.